joshuagryphon/plastid/docs/source/examples/count_vector.rst

 Using the |get_count_vectors| script
 ------------------------------------
-The analysis above is implemented by the command-line script |get_count_vectors|.
+The analysis above is implemented by the command-line script |get_count_vectors|, which fetches an array for each feature in an annotation file, and saves it as a file named for that feature.

-Again, we'll map at their estimated P-sites, 14 nucleotides from their 5' ends using the arguments ``--fiveprime --offset 14``.
-The script may then be executed from the terminal:
+As above, we'll use ribosome profiling data and map read alignments to their estimated P-sites, 14 nucleotides from  their 5' ends.
+The arguments ``--fiveprime --offset 14`` handle this.
+The script may be executed from the
+terminal:

 .. code-block:: shell